ucfopen/UDOIT/README.md

 The file is where all the magic happens, so to speak.

 ### progress.php
-Increments a progress key in the global _SESSION variable that some AJAX in default.js talks to in order to track the progress of a UDOIT scan.
+Increments a progress key in the global `$_SESSION` variable that some AJAX in default.js talks to in order to track the progress of a UDOIT scan.